-In this actionable On-page SEO guide, SEO expert Nikola Roza shows you how to optimize your pages so they rank highly in the SERPS for your target keywords!
+In this actionable On-page SEO guide, our Guest Contributor and SEO expert Nikola Roza shows you how to optimize your pages so they rank highly in the SERPS for your target keywords.
+He also includes an On-Page SEO FAQ – Things you need to know to succeed!

 Did you know that Elise Dopson was able to: